beyama/a2r-osc/README.md

 Created by [Alexander Jentz](http://beyama.de), Germany.

 MIT License.
-See the included MIT-LICENSE file.
+See the included LICENSE file.